hsdy1125/AutomatedScript/README.md

 * Verify that all required permissions have been granted.
 * Make sure your current input method is set to English.
 * Make sure the path of the image folder is an absolute path (using a relative path often leads to image input errors).

+If you set a reasonable time interval based on the GPT-4o Pro account, you will rarely get synthesis failure results.

 ## 🤗 Dataset Download